-At Morelli Law Firm, we will work hand in hand with your business to solve the legal dispute you face in the fair manner you deserve.
-Whether you are dealing with a contract dispute or defending a claim against you, we may be able to help.
-For a free consultation, call (212) 751-9800 now.
+By having legal representation, you can have someone work hand in hand with your business to solve the legal dispute you face in the fair manner you deserve.
+Whether you are dealing with a contract dispute or defending a claim against you, you may be able to get legal help.

-How a Lawyer Can Help Protect Your Rights
+How a Commercial Litigation Attorney Can Protect Your Rights

-Regardless of the type of legal issue that you are facing, a lawyer can help you make sure that you are prepared and informed throughout the entire process.
-If you own your own business or are responsible for operating a business, you are probably already busy and overwhelmed with the day-to-day operations.
+Regardless of the type of legal issue you are facing, a lawyer can ensure you are prepared and informed throughout the entire process.
+If you own your own business or are responsible for operating one, you are likely very busy and overwhelmed with day-to-day operations.

-Working with a lawyer can help take some of the headache and guesswork out of pursuing legal action or defending your business in a lawsuit.
-Examples of how your lawyer will assist you with your commercial litigation matter include:
+Working with a lawyer can help take some of the headache and guesswork out of pursuing legal action.
+Your lawyer can assist you with your commercial litigation matter by:

-- Investigating your situation and determining all of your options
+- Investigating your situation and providing you with all of your options

 - Filing a lawsuit on your behalf if needed

-- Communicating with the other parties and lawyers involved in the dispute
+- Communicating with the other party and lawyers involved in the dispute

-- Attending court hearings on your behalf or preparing you for appearances
+- Attending court hearings on your behalf or preparing you for trial

 - Answering your questions about the process